Simplon-hdf/concepteur-developpeur.com/1-basics/01-git/07-collaborative-work/en/article.md

 # Conclusion

 This introduction to collaborative work with Git and GitHub is complete.
 We will delve deeper into these aspects in the upcoming sections.

+# Summary

+- Collaborative work has numerous advantages but also involves certain constraints.
+- There are ways to collaborate on a project to streamline the process, known as a "workflow."
+- There are platforms that allow for decentralizing and collaborating on a Git project.
+- GitHub is the preferred platform for developers.
+- Sending a local repository to one of these platforms creates a new version of the repository on the platform's servers.
+- There are Git commands specifically dedicated to managing remote repositories.